BryanSingh/curriculum/python_django/Part Three.md

 |   └── wsgi.py
 ```

 On completion of the python script, you get a new directory called bookstore, don't worry, this is not an error.
 You also have a python file called _manage.py_.
 We will dive in deeper into this file later.
-A majorty of the work you will be doing will have to be done with _manage.py_.
+A majority of the work you will be doing will have to be done with _manage.py_.

 ```bash
 $ cd bookstore